Social Impact and Material ESG Issues

 • Prevent deforestation and conserve forest: Plant one million trees on cocoa-growing regions by 2030

-• GPS mapping: Complete mapping of 90% of farms for direct procurement
+• Complete GPS mapping of 90% of farms to improve direct procurement and traceability system

-• Select partners for continuing initiative to plant one million trees
+• Finished selecting partners for continuing initiative to plant one million trees

 • No deforestation, no exploitation, and ensure compliance in the supply chain